 Sevilla – the capital of Andalusia is located by the river Guadalquivir.
 In the seventeenth century, it was one of the most populated cities in Spain.
 Its rich and turbulent history can be found in numerous monuments today.
-Some of them come from the times of Arab rule (VIII-XIII centuries), part of them from the era of great geographical discoveries.
+Some of them come from the times of Arab rule (VIII-XIII centuries), and some of them are from the era of great geographical discoveries.

 The extraordinary beauty of Sevilla can be found in its monuments.
 It can be also hidden in colourful courtyards, numerous squares and winding cobbled streets.
 There are plenty of small gardens, green and flowered balconies and excellent cuisine.
-Today, Sevilla is known for the largest in the world Gothic cathedral along with the city’s bell tower (Giralda).
+Today, Sevilla is known for being the largest in the world Gothic cathedral along with the city’s bell tower (Giralda).
 Together with the Alcazar palace and the Main Archives of India, in 1987, all these objects were inscribed on the UNESCO World Heritage List.

 Seville attracts tourists with the guarantee of beautiful weather and bullfights in the arena of the corrida.
 It is also popular due to the good fun, flamenco music and friendly attitude of the residents.
 Numerous tapas bars encourage evening walks and integration with the local community.

-In Sevilla, there is an airport, well communicated not only with the rest of Spain but also with the largest airports in Europe.
+In Sevilla, there is an airport, that is well-communicated not only with the rest of Spain but also with the largest airports in Europe.
 You can fly directly to Madrid, Barcelona, Frankfurt, Paris, London, Brussels or Rome.
-Few large aviation companies are flying here: Lufthansa, Qatar Airways and British Airways.
-There are also small and economy price airlines, offering competitive prices: Ryanair, Vueling, Iberia.
-Seville Airport located a short distance from the city centre, and for a taxi ride to the city centre, fixed prices are valid:
+A few large aviation companies are flying here: Lufthansa, Qatar Airways and British Airways.
+There are also small and economy price airlines, offering competitive prices: Ryanair, Vueling, and Iberia.
+Seville Airport is located in a short distance from the city centre, and for a taxi ride to the city centre, fixed prices are valid:

 - from Monday to Friday, between 7.00 a.m. – 9.00 p.m. – 22,2 Euro